harveylx/portfolio-website/astro-portfolio/src/data/blog/_2025/breaking-free-from-impostor-syndrome.md

 ---
-title: "Breaking Free from Impostor Syndrome: How I Went from Feeling Like a Fraud to Becoming a Senior Engineer"
+title: "How I Became the Impostor: Breaking Free from Toxic Environments and Self-Fulfilling Prophecies"
 description: "A candid story about struggling with impostor syndrome, toxic environments, and ultimately finding my way to becoming a confident senior software engineer."
 pubDatetime: 2025-10-20T10:00:00Z
 author: Harvey Singh